Violence against women: Immigrants and refugees

 Immigrant and refugee women often face violence, both in the private sphere (by partners and other family members) and in the public sphere (by the police and other authorities).
 These women are often in a vulnerable position: they do not speak the language of the country they are in, they do not know its laws, and sometimes they are in a legal position where they may be deported if they make contact with the authorities.
 Women who seek protection from armed conflict in their countries of origin often face more violence while travelling to the destination country or when they arrive there.
 Women refugees face violence from both the journey facilitator and the detention center guards.
-Journey facilitator rapes in exchange for money for their passage where as male guards sexually violates in exchange for faster refugee case process.
-These women have already been through a lot in their country because of wars and political instability and now while in search of freedom they face all kind of gender based Violences.
+Journey facilitator rapes occur in exchange for money for their passage, whereas male guards sexually violate in exchange for faster processing of the refugee case.

 Transgender women

 Transgender women, especially transgender women of color, are at higher risk of experiencing violence than cisgender women.
 Trans women commonly experience intimate partner violence, with one study finding that 31.1% of trans people experience it, and another finding that half of all trans women experience it.
 Trans women also often face abuse by police, and transgender sex workers often face violence from clients.
 Trans women who are survivors of violence can have a harder time finding domestic violence shelters, as some shelters do not accept them.
 In 2018, more than two dozen transgender people were violently killed in the United States, most of them women of color.